 Notes on Guinness Cake Ingredients

-Feel free to add some variety by substituting some sultanas and raisins with other dried fruit, dates and figs work well, as do apricots.
-Just raid your kitchen cabinet (or local store).
+Feel free to add some variety by substituting some raisins with other dried fruit, with dates and figs working particularly well, as well as apricots.
 You may also use other nuts if you like, or substitute them with dried fruit if you have to be allergy-conscious (or chocolate flakes – but this will dramatically alter the taste, though not for the worse - try to use dark chocolate only, Butler's Irish Chocolate if you have it).

 Should you want to avoid alcohol as an ingredient altogether, substitute the Guinness by anything liquid you like – non-alcoholic malt beer would do well, as would Russian “kvas” (if you can get it).